mike-ward/mike-ward.github.io/_posts/2008-02-11-an-easy-speed-fix-up-for-internet-explorer.md

 ---
 layout: post
-title:  An Easy Speed Fix up for Internet Explorer
+title: 'An Easy Speed Fix up for Internet Explorer'
 ---
 ![](http://www.microsoft.com/library/media/1033/windows/images/products/winfamily/ie/icon_ie7.gif)
 My wife uses Internet Explorer 7.
 I prefer [FireFox](http://www.mozilla.org/) or more recently [Safari for Windows](http://www.apple.com/safari).
 For the most part it's a trouble free existence.
 However, the other day she started having issues with Web sites she regularly visits not displaying.
 I was able to visit the same sites using the same Internet connection.
 After a few minutes of sleuthing I found that IE's phishing filter was taking a long time to respond causing the site to time out.